highlando/optconpy/debugplan.md

 Check for Linearized Prob (like in the diss):
 =============================================

- * time dep vel lin point for solve nse (not there yet)...
+ * done: time dep vel lin point for solve nse (not there yet)...